 Most style guides are available in print and as digital subscriptions:

-- The Chicago Manual of Style 17th edition (coming out this fall) will cost around $60 on Amazon and $39 for an annual digital subscription.
+- The Chicago Manual of Style 17th edition costs around $60 on Amazon and $39 for an annual digital subscription.

 - Some specialized industry style guides are also available.

 I actually prefer the digital subscriptions over the print versions because they’re easily searchable—which saves me so much time.